 How do I know how many free credits I have left?

 This little piggy bank tells you how many free credits you have left.
-It goes down until you reach 0.
+It starts from 100, and goes down until you reach 0.

 Once you’ve used all your free credits, each premium photo will cost you $1 per use.

 So basically, not much has changed – you still have unlimited storage to upload all your photos for free, and access to a library of hundreds of free clipart and backgrounds.
 But now you also have a library of over 1 million stock images to help you give your pages that extra little pop.

 We hope that this feature will help you!
 Have any questions or concerns?
 Just leave a message here and I’ll answer your questions personally.